 Instruction costs

-Printed cards, QR codes to online recipes, or app access cost money.
+Printed recipe cards, QR codes linking to online tutorials, or app development all require investment.

 ⚠️ Watch out: